OpenCALTeam/OpenCAL-user-guide/opencal-user-guide.md

 Processing Units (GPUs), Digital Signal Processors (DSPs), and Field-Programmable Gate Arrays (FPGAs).

-OpenCAL-CL inherits many OpenCAL’s features, by also adding parallel computation capability thanks to the adoption of OpenCL.
+OpenCAL-CL inherits many OpenCALâ€™s features, by also adding parallel computation capability thanks to the adoption of OpenCL.
 The application is now subdivided in two parts: the *host program*, running on the CPU, and the *device program*, running on a compliant computational device (e.g. an Nvidia or AMD GPU).
 The CA object is still defined host-side, as in OpenCAL, while elementary processes (and possibly other functions) are defined device-side.
-Belonging to the device program, CA elementary processes must be defined as OpenCL’s *kernels* and therefore the programmer has to be able to write some minimal OpenCL code to implement them.
+Belonging to the device program, CA elementary processes must be defined as OpenCLâ€™s *kernels* and therefore the programmer has to be able to write some minimal OpenCL code to implement them.
 Fortunately, OpenCAL-CL hides lots of parallel aspects to the user (e.g. the simulation loop is internally managed by the library) and also simplifies data exchange between host and device.
-The user’s OpenCL parallel programming background can be therefore limited or even null.
+The userâ€™s OpenCL parallel programming background can be therefore limited or even null.
 In the latter case, the user can learn some basic elements of OpenCL kernel programming thanks to this guide.